Jerilderie Letter: Influence on the arts

 Somewhere in the middle Sixties, I first came upon the 56-page letter which Kelly attempted to have printed when the gang robbed the bank in Jerilderie in 1879.
 It is an extraordinary document, the passionate voice of a man who is writing to explain his life, save his life, his reputation … And all the time there is this original voice - uneducated but intelligent, funny and then angry, and with a line of Irish invective that would have made Paul Keating envious.
 His language came in a great, furious rush that could not but remind you of far more literary Irish writers.

-Sidney Nolan Ned Kelly paintings

-Australian artist Sidney Nolan has said that the main ingredients of his "Kelly" series of paintings were "Kelly's own words, and Rousseau, and sunlight".
-Kelly's words, including the Jerilderie Letter, "fascinated Nolan with their blend of poetry and political engagement".